-Take a scenic drive along the Mississippi River and visit Louisiana’s historical River Road plantations.
+Take an historical drive along the Mississippi River, and visit Louisiana’s Great River Road plantations.
 Maps, itinerary, and helpful links included.

-UPDATE: Be sure to check out Design Your Own Louisiana Road Trip for photos and descriptions of seven additional River Road plantations, plus a wealth of itinerary resources and planning hacks.
+UPDATE: Be sure to check out A Louisiana River Road Driving Tour and Louisiana Plantation Tours that Interpret the Slave Experience for photos and descriptions of many more River Road plantations, plus Design Your Own Louisiana Road Trip for a wealth of itinerary resources and planning hacks.

 Although I have visited Louisiana multiple times, I have always stayed in the vicinity of New Orleans.
 That is not a bad thing.
 I think it is safe to say one can never run out of things to do in The Big Easy.
 I remember hearing about the antebellum plantations along the Mississippi River between New Orleans and Baton Rouge years ago, and the drive along the River Road has been on my wanderlist for a long time.
 While designing the itinerary for our spring break backroad trip to NOLA, I decided to dedicate one day of our stay in Louisiana to getting out of town.
 Although there were other backroads we could have traveled, this time we opted to pursue adventure along the iconic River Road.

 - 1 Louisiana’s River Road Plantations